 Penalty: $5 000, and a daily penalty of $500.

-(3) A pastoral lessee must control declared animals and declared plants on the land under the lease in compliance with the Agriculture and Related Resources Protection Act 1976 and to the satisfaction of the Board.
+(3) A pastoral lessee must control declared pests on the land under the lease in compliance with the Biosecurity and Agriculture Management Act 2007 and to the satisfaction of the Board.

 (4) A pastoral lessee must not —